-I like to see how a group of (at Eden McCallum always nice) professionals quickly transforms into a great team when a new project starts.
+I like to see how a group of independent professionals can quickly come together when a new project starts.
 I also really enjoy the challenges and uncertainties of project work: getting to grips with something that is (at least partially) new to me, to solve a problem or identify new opportunities for a client is hugely interesting and rewarding, especially when you see that your recommendations are implemented.

 As an independent consultant, why do you choose to work with Eden McCallum?

 To be honest, I came across Eden McCallum by chance.
 In fact, they contacted me after seeing my profile on an online platform.
 I have been contacted by other freelance consulting firms before (and after), but none of them have managed to match Eden McCallum’s professional approach, friendly style and effective processes.
-This continues after recruiting, i.e. when it comes to staffing, support in emergencies (I’ve had two already), or invoicing/payments.
-This is why I haven’t worked with any of the other companies so far – it has been either my own projects, or Eden McCallum.
+I haven’t worked with any of the other companies so far – it has been either my own projects, or Eden McCallum.
 No regrets!

 What have been some of the high points in your work with Eden McCallum?

 Supporting a PE-owned firm in better understanding their market and clients to develop an accelerated growth strategy, and to later support them in the VDD for their successful sales process was a great personal and business experience.
 Another great project was supporting the turnaround of a large corporate B2B service provider, where we went in with a small project and ended up successfully reshaping the pricing policy and supporting a full cost reduction programme.

 But in the end what I remember most are great people: client staff, the Eden McCallum partners and independent colleagues I’ve worked with, the great receptionists at the Eden McCallum office, the support staff in general, and especially the team assistants who are great at organising meetings etc.